Lightning-AI/pytorch-lightning/docs/source/introduction_guide.rst

             optimizer.step()
             optimizer.zero_grad()

-In Lightning, everything that is in the training step gets organized under the ``training_step`` function in the LightningModule
+In Lightning, everything that is in the training step gets organized under the :func:`~pytorch_lightning.core.LightningModule.training_step` function in the LightningModule.

 .. testcode::